Shopify/graphql-design-tutorial/TUTORIAL.md

 To get this simplified representation, I took out all scalar fields, all field names, and all nullability information.
-What you're left with still looks kind of like GraphQL but lets you focus on higher level of the types and their relationships.
+What you're left with still looks kind of like GraphQL but lets you focus on the higher level of the types and their relationships.

 *Rule #1: Always start with a high-level view of the objects and their